College PortalChapman University

 • Extracurricular activities, jobs, non-academic activities and responsibilities.

+• Academic major and preparation for major.
 Because we hope to have work that is externally graded or examined, we highly recommend submitting some combination of SAT/ACT results, AP exam results, transcripts from college courses or other accredited online schooling programs.
+Below you can find information about how home-schooled students and their families can approach the college application process.

 Because Chapman applicants are evaluated holistically, extracurricular activities can be an important part of your application.
 Here are some opportunities home-schooled students can pursue: